 Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.

-CDS Definitions Page 38
+CDS Definitions Page 53

 ^{}Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also provid Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.
+May also provides